 You are responsible for any individual expense or loss incurred in bringing the appeal application.
 The Committee cannot order the applicant to pay any cost or expense incurred by Victoria Police.

 Appealing decisions of the Committee

-A party that is aggrieved by the Committee's decision may apply to the Victorian Civil and Administrative Appeals Tribunal (VCAT) (external link).
+A party that is aggrieved by the Committee's decision may apply to the VCAT (external link).
 Time limits to apply.
 For information on how to lodge an appeal contact VCAT.